---

 };

-Use Edge Config with Edge Middleware to rewrite requests at the edge with the following benefits:
+Use [Edge Config](/docs/edge-config) with [Routing Middleware](/docs/routing-middleware) to rewrite requests on the global network with the following benefits:

 - No need to re-deploy your application when rewrite changes are required